 Data Security¶

-In the era of cloud computing, data security is critical throughout the entire lifecycle of digital information.
-Comprehensive data usage protection capabilities can help you gain greater visibility and insight, automatically establish security warning mechanisms, thereby enhancing overall security protection capabilities, ensuring data availability without unauthorized access, and ensuring compliance with security regulations.
+In the era of cloud computing, data security is crucial throughout the entire lifecycle of digital information.
+Comprehensive data usage protection capabilities can help you gain greater visibility and insight, automatically establishing early warning mechanisms to enhance overall security protection, ensuring that data is available but not obtainable, while also meeting safety compliance requirements.

 Guance collects observability information from many sources of your infrastructure and services and manages it centrally for you to analyze and handle at any time.
 In this process, Guance servers send various types of data content.
-Most of the data collected due to normal use of Guance products almost does not contain private data.
-For data that may include unnecessary personal data, we provide relevant explanations and recommendations so that it does not get mixed up with other data.
-Guance provides multiple methods to reduce the risk of data containing personal information.
+Most of the data collected during the normal use of Guance products almost does not contain private data.
+For data that may include unnecessary personal data, we provide relevant explanations and suggestions so that it does not get mixed with other data.
+Guance provides multiple methods to reduce the risks associated with data containing personal data.

 HTTPS Data Upload¶

-All DataKit data is uploaded using the HTTPS protocol to ensure secure data communication.
+All Datakit data is uploaded using the HTTPS protocol to ensure the security of data communication.

-The center cannot issue commands to DataKit for execution; all requests are initiated by DataKit.
-DataKit can only periodically pull related configurations (such as Pipeline and blacklist configurations) from the center.
-The center cannot issue commands to DataKit for execution.
+The center cannot issue commands to Datakit for execution; all requests are initiated by Datakit.
+Datakit can only periodically pull some related configurations from the center (such as Pipeline and blacklist configurations).
+The center cannot issue commands to Datakit for execution.

-During the tracing collection process, some SQL statements' execution processes might be collected, and the field values of these SQL statements will be masked, for example:
+During the Tracing collection process, some SQL statement execution processes may be collected.
+The field values of these SQL statements will be desensitized, for example:

-If there are indeed sensitive data in the data that cannot be removed during the collection process, they can be masked using specific functions in Pipelines (for example, the cover()
+If there are indeed some sensitive data in the data that cannot be removed during the collection process, then specific functions in the Pipeline (for example, the cover()

-function can replace certain parts of strings with *
+function can replace some parts of a string with *

-).
-Additionally, configuring blacklist rules can prevent the upload of sensitive data.
+Additionally, configuring blacklist rules can also prevent some sensitive data from being uploaded.

 Sensitive Data Scanning¶